Ariel Varges: Film work

 Varges' films taken during the First World War were shown extensively in the American movie theaters.
 Upon reaching Belgrade he filed his first report for the Hearst-Selig News Pictorial No. 34 which was shown in the American theaters on April 29, 1915.
 This newsreel has scenes showing Sir Thomas Lipton with Serbian Red Cross officials, as well as the first pictures shown in the U.S. of Crown Prince Alexander I, king regent of Serbia.
 Varges also took exclusive films of Major Vojislav Tankosić, one of the founders of the Black Hand group which was instrumental in recruiting Gavrilo Princip, the man who killed Austrian Crown Prince Franz Ferdinand at Sarajevo, thus propelling Europe into the First World War.

 Varges' newsreels taken with the Serbs have been posted online by the Jugoslavenska Kinoteka on the website of the European Film Gateway.
-While researching their book American Cinematographers in the Great War, film historians Ron van Dopperen and Cooper C. Graham discovered a large number of newsreel footage that was shot by Varges during World War I. Apart from films found at the Library of Congress footage shot by Varges was traced through News on Screen, an online database by the British Universities Film & Video Council, that has 47 records of scenes taken by Varges between 1916 and 1919.
+While researching their book American Cinematographers in the Great War, film historians Ron van Dopperen and Cooper C. Graham discovered a large amount of newsreel footage that was shot by Varges during World War I. Apart from films found at the Library of Congress footage shot by Varges was traced through News on Screen, an online database by the British Universities Film & Video Council, that has 47 records of scenes taken by Varges between 1916 and 1919.

 The authors also discovered many World War I films taken by Varges in the collection of the Imperial War Museum.